apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 standalone ZooKeeper servers and different configurations of replicated ZooKeeper servers.
-Therefore, you can pull these files from a running replicated ZooKeeper server to a development machine with a stand-alone ZooKeeper server for trouble shooting.
+Therefore, you can pull these files from a running replicated ZooKeeper server to a development machine with a stand-alone ZooKeeper server for troubleshooting.

 Using older log and snapshot files, you can look at the previous state of ZooKeeper servers and even restore that state.
 The